Odette Auger (Sagamok Anishnabek)

 Zoë is the Local Journalism Initiative reporter for Black Press in northern Vancouver Island.
 Zoë reports on regional issues such as forestry, logging, fisheries, the environment and First Nations current affairs.
 Access her articles on this website here.

 Bruce is one of the founders of the Cortes Community Forestry Co-operative and is one of the six members of the Cortes Fortestry General Partnership.
 Prior to that he was president of the Cortes Ecoforestry Society.
 A logger turned oyster and organic fruit farmer, Ellingsen is a fourth generation descendant of the first European family on Cortes Island and grew up in coastal logging camps.
 He graduated in commerce and business administration from UBC and has been involved in Island politics since the 1970s. – Access his articles and podcasts on this website here.

 Francesa is an author/producer living on Quadra Island.
-She produced Cortes Radio’s contributions to the National Campus and Community Radio Association’s 2018 and 2019 Rendevous de la Francophonie marathons.
+She produced Cortes Radio’s contributions to the National Campus and Community Radio Association’s 2018 and 2019 Rendevous de la Francophonie marathons and has been contributing to Cortes Currents since 2019.
 Access her podcasts on this website here.

 Manda Aufochs Gillespie

 Manda is a writer.
-She’s the author of the Green Mama series of books (https://thegreenmama.com/books/) and the publisher of the award-winning website thegreenmama.com.
-She is also a mother, neighbour, and founder of Folk University (folku.ca).
+She’s the author of the Green Mama series of books.
+Manda is also a mother, neighbour, and founder of Folk University (folku.ca).
+She has been a contributor to Cortes Currents since 2019, is host of Folk U Fridays on Cortes Radio, CKTZ 89.5 FM, and is one of the Cortes Currents producers for the Cortes Radio 2020 Local Journalism Initiative Grant.
 Access her podcasts on this website here.